MileHacker Logo

 Return Visit Seasons

-If you visited outside of December-March, consider a return trip in these months for whale watching.
+If you visited outside of December-March, consider a return trip during these months for whale-watching excursions.
 For turtle nesting, return July-December.

 • Experience Día de Muertos or Fiesta de Nuestra Señora de Guadalupe.